BookStackApp/BookStack/readme.md

 ```
 git pull origin release && composer install && php artisan migrate
 ```
 This command will update the repository that was created in the installation, install the PHP dependencies using `composer` then run the database migrations.

 ## Social Authentication

-BookStack currently supports login via both Google and Github.
+BookStack currently supports login via both Google and GitHub.
 Once enabled options for these services will show up in the login, registration and user profile pages.
 By default these services are disabled.
 To enable them you will have to create an application on the external services to obtain the require application id's and secrets.
 Here are instructions to do this for the current supported services:

 ### Google